plone/volto/README.md

 It will bootstrap a Volto project in a folder of your choice with all the required boilerplate to start customizing your Volto site.

-For trouble shooting and detailed installation instructions, see the [documentation](https://docs.voltocms.com/getting-started/install/#install-nvm-nodejs-version-manager).
+For detailed installation instructions and troubleshooting tips, see the [documentation](https://docs.voltocms.com/getting-started/install/#install-nvm-nodejs-version-manager).

 #### Recommended Plone version